 The Authority makes investments to assist local public services, including making loans to and buying shares in local service providers, local small businesses to promote economic growth and the Authority's subsidiaries that provide services.
-In light of the public service objective, the Authority is willing to take more risk than with treasury investments, however it still plans for such investments to break even after all costs.
+In light of the public service objective, the Authority is willing to take more risk than with treasury investments, however it still plans for such investmentsservice loans to at least break even after all costs.